-I am a former member of the Board of Trustees for the Austin Symphony.
+I am a former Trustee for the Austin Symphony.

 If I could do just one thing for the rest of my life

-it would be to teach through writing, speaking, and online courses.
+it would be to teaching through writing, speaking, and powerful conversations.

 My husband, Pasha Sabouri, and I have been together since 2010.
 We met online (before that was the norm) and have been inseparable ever since.
 We got married in 2015 when it became legal in the US.
 Pasha is a professional violinist who mostly teaches high-performing young artists.
 You can learn more about him on his website.